-Remove all media card from equipment and cases.

-- Neatly re-package all equipment, properly wrapping all cables. - You must be cleared by the cage in order to depart.
-No equipment drop-off is allowed. - You are asked to return equipment in 48 hours from your checkout.
-If the 210 Cage doesn't open in your return time, return equipment no later than 2 hours prior to the day's closing.
-Check the cage schedule to be sure of your return deadline. - Late returns will result in a 1-week suspension of equipment privileges for each day you are late in returning equipment. - While equipment is in your care, you are expected to treat it in a professional, responsible manner: - It is not the Cage Assistant's responsibility to ensure that you have everything you need.
-In your own best interest, try out your equipment in the cage before you leave so you know it will work the way you expect.
+- Remove all tape from equipment and cases. - Remove all media cards from equipment and cases. - Neatly re-package all equipment, properly wrapping all cables. - You must be cleared by the PC and/or cage worker in order to depart.
+No equipment drop-off is allowed before workers thoroughly check inventory and do a quality check of returned equipment.
+Therefore, set aside at least 30 minutes in your schedule for equipment check-in. - You are asked to return equipment in 48 hours from your checkout.
+If the 210 Cage doesn't open at your return time, return equipment no later than 2 hours prior to the day's closing.
+Check the cage schedule to be sure of your return deadline. - Late returns will result in a 1-week suspension of equipment privileges for each day you are late in returning equipment. - If used on mainly an exterior shoot, all equipment should be thoroughly cleaned before checking it back in. - While equipment is in your care, you are expected to treat it in a professional, responsible manner.